 Pepto-Bismol is commonly used to treat gastrointestinal ailments such as gastroesophageal reflux, nausea, bloating, stomach upset, belchingiThe process of releasing excess air or gas from the stomach, commonly called burping. , and diarrhea.
 However, some parents may wonder if it is safe to use Pepto-Bismol while breastfeeding.

-If you suffer from diarrhea or acidity while breastfeeding, dietary and lifestyle changes are recommended to resolve the problem.
+If you have diarrhea or acidity while breastfeeding, dietary and lifestyle changes are recommended to resolve the problem.
 However, if these changes don’t alleviate the issue, you may consider taking Pepto-Bismol after consulting your doctor.

 Read this post to learn more about the ingredients of Pepto-Bismol, if it is safe for nursing mothers, possible side effects, and alternative remedies while breastfeeding.